 Since the mid-1990’s, when astronomers developed the capability to detect extrasolar planets in large numbers, there have been several studies that attempt to link star metallicity with planet formation.
 In one such study, researchers at Los Alamos National Laboratory argued that stars with high metallicity are more likely to develop planetary systems than those with low metallicity.
 Another study concluded that hot Jupiter-sized planets are found predominantly circling stars with high metallicity while smaller planets are found circling stars with a wide range of metal content.

 Building on the work of coauthor Simon Schuler of the University of Tampa, who expanded the examination of stars’ chemical composition beyond their iron content, Mack took this type of analysis a step further by looking at the abundance of 15 specific elements relative to that of the Sun.
-He was particularly interested in elements like aluminum, silicon, calcium and iron that have melting points higher than 1,200 degrees Fahrenheit (600 degrees Celsius) because these are the refractory materials that serve as building blocks for Earth-like planets.
+He was particularly interested in elements like aluminum, silicon, calcium, and iron that have melting points higher than 1,200 degrees Fahrenheit (600 degrees Celsius) because these are the refractory materials that serve as building blocks for Earth-like planets.

-Mack, Schuler and Stassun decided to apply this technique to the planet-hosting binary pair designated HD 20781 and HD 20782.
+Mack, Schuler, and Stassun decided to apply this technique to the planet-hosting binary pair designated HD 20781 and HD 20782.
 Both stars should have condensed out of the same cloud of dust and gas and so both should have started with the same chemical compositions.
 This particular binary pair is the first one discovered where both stars have planets of their own.

 Both of the stars in the binary pair are G-class dwarf stars similar to the Sun.
 One star is orbited closely by two Neptune-size planets.
 The other possesses a single Jupiter-size planet that follows a highly eccentric orbit.
-The difference in their planetary systems make the two stars ideal for studying the connection between exoplanets and the chemical composition of their stellar hosts.
+The difference in their planetary systems makes the two stars ideal for studying the connection between exoplanets and the chemical composition of their stellar hosts.